 The Board of Selectman writes to update Town Meeting Members regarding the status of the Town’s historic purchase of the Milford Water Company (MWC) and to provide you with information in connection with a Warrant authorizing additional funding to complete the acquisition process.

-We will not jeopardize the Town's sound financial footing by agreeing to a stock purchase without adequate and customary safeguards.
-So, we have decided instead to acquire the water company through a regulatory process available to us by state statute through the Massachusetts Department of Public Utilities (DPU).
-This regulatory process will allow the Town to acquire only the assets of the MWC, without the MWC’s debt and liabilities, for a price determined by the DPU.
+In January of this year, the Board of Selectman announced that the Town and the Milford Water Company were not able to agree to terms that would have protected the Town in connection with a stock purchase of the Milford Water Company.
+Rather than agree to a transaction with a high level of risk as insisted by the MWC, and based on the Town’s overwhelming support for the purchase this past fall, the Board announced its intention to acquire the water company through a regulatory process available to us by state statute through the Massachusetts Department of Public Utilities (DPU).
+This regulatory process will allow the Town to acquire the assets of the MWC, without the MWC’s debt and liabilities, for a price determined by the DPU.

 William D. Buckley